pingcap/docs-tidb-operator/en/restore-from-azblob-using-br.md

 ## Usage Scenarios

-After backing up TiDB cluster data to Azure Blob Storage using BR, if you need to recover the backup SST (key-value pairs) files from Azure Blob Storage to a TiDB cluster, you can follow steps in this document to restore the data using BR.
+After backing up TiDB cluster data to Azure Blob Storage using BR, if you need to restore the backup SST (key-value pairs) files from Azure Blob Storage to a TiDB cluster, you can follow the steps in this document to restore the data using BR.

 > **Note:**
 >